 The Group has given one of its offices in Kolkata on operating lease.
-The lease agreement includes a upward revision to lease rental on annual basis based on prevailing market conditions.
+The lease agreement includes a upward revision to lease rental on annual basis based on prevalling market conditions.
 The current lease agreement will expire on 9 September 2021.

-₹ in Lak khs

-31 March 2019 31 March 20 )18
+31 March 2019 31 March 2018

-Within one year 39.00 6. .04
+Within one year 39.00 6.04

 Later than one year but not later than five years 17.31 -

 Later than five years - -